official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 the technical achievements”.
 The latter document was regarded as “consistent with” the “picture” of the programme developed by the IAEA.

-198 UN Security Council, 9 April 1998, ‘Letter dated 7 April 1998 from the Director General of the International Atomic Energy Agency addressed to the Secretary-General’ (S/1998/312).
+[^198]: UN Security Council, 9 April 1998, ‘Letter dated 7 April 1998 from the Director General of the

 114

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 506. Following consultations between the members of the Security Council on the UNSCOM and IAEA reports, the President issued a statement on behalf of the Council